The Bible says

 the earth.”
 He had power on the earth as opposed to power with God.

-was “mighty” compared to other human beings.
-He obtained power over other human
+Nimrod was “mighty” compared to other human beings.
+He obtained power over

-beings.
-The statement in verse ten is a quotation from Genesis 10:8.
-Genesis
+other human beings.
+The statement in verse ten is a quotation from Genesis

-hunter before the Lord: wherefore it is said, Even as Nimrod the mighty hunter
+was a mighty hunter before the Lord: wherefore it is said, Even as Nimrod the

-before the Lord.”
+mighty hunter before the Lord.”
 What did Nimrod hunt?
 He hunted people.
-He gained

-power over people.
-He was the first of the aggressive and power-hungry
+He gained power over people.
+He was the first of the aggressive and

-politicians.
-He created a kingdom based upon his power over others.
-He took
+power-hungry politicians.
+He created a kingdom based upon his power over

+of the Lord.”
 That means that the Lord saw it and did not like it.
-The Lord gives freedom to
+The Lord

-man.
+gives freedom to man.
 Men like Nimrod take it away.
-Sadly, as the course of human history has
+Sadly, as the course of

-manifestation of this control over people will come in the end-times as
+greatest manifestation of this control over people will come in the end-times

 without the mark of the beast.
 No one will be able to worship the Lord Jesus